UIUC-Chatbot/llm-serving/ray_serving/README.md

     - Users can send requests using OpenAI api.
     - Administrators can directly manage the model pool by using **admin_client**.

+## Admin API
+For loading and unloading models.
+See the Swaggar docs here: https://api.ncsa.ai/llm/docs

+Higher priority models will evict lower priority models, in case where autoscaler is disabled.
+Otherwise, we will always try to scale the Ray cluster (to gain more GPU memory) and launch the new model there.
+However, if the autoscaler failes (maybe unavailable resources), then higher priority models will evict lower priority models.

+The default keep-hot time is 10 minutes, after which the model instance will be shut down due to being idle.

+* Priority `0` is lowest and default, positive numbers are higher.
+* Priority `>=2` the model will always stay hot, never removed.
+* All models, regardless of priority, will always be removed in the evening (CST), to save money.
+Defined in `clean_unpopular_models()` function.

+Note: models that require multiple GPUs must be specified in the config file, otherwise 1 GPU is used by default.
+TODO: make this dynamic.

 ## Model Reference File

 Some models are extremely large and cannot fit into a single GPU.
 We maintain a reference file which contains the model name and the number of GPUs required to serve the model.